Appearance

 use HashCode

 to organize the underlying data structures.
-This leads into results of HashCode
+This leads to the results of HashCode

 determining the internal element placement, and ultimately the iteration order of the container.
 Within a single process where HashCode

 s remain stable, this rarely causes issues.
-But in distributed computing this behavior can cause subtle bugs.
+However, in distributed computing, this behavior can cause subtle bugs.

 For example, imagine an algorithm that iterates through a set of players and selects the first that fulfills a certain condition.
-If multiple players fulfill the condition then, due to different container ordering, different clients and server nodes might select different players.
-Depending on further logic, this will easily lead into an out-of-sync situation.
+If multiple players fulfill the condition, then, due to different container ordering, different clients and server nodes might select different players.
+Depending on further logic, this can easily lead to an out-of-sync situation.

 To fix a collection's iteration order, the iteration order must be defined either explicitly or implicitly.
 For explicit order, one may use SortedSet<Key>